Written By: Stephen Lovely | Published: March 15, 2023

 - Ninety-three percent of American adults access streaming video platforms, while only 40 percent have cable or satellite service.
 The average viewer spends $50 monthly on streaming services across four different platforms, with Netflix being the most popular.

-- HBO Max scored the highest viewer approval ratings and registered high for potential new subscribers.
+- Max scored the highest viewer approval ratings and registered high for potential new subscribers.
 Combined with its impending merger with Discovery+, the platform is ready to contend as a top service.

 - One in three of the remaining cable/satellite subscribers would cancel their connections if their preferred sports content was available on streaming platforms.